- Home

 Different training activities will have different outcomes for your horse, but one thing is for certain - it takes time and effort to see the changes in your horse.
 Practice makes perfect!
 The results of your training will be seen each week at the designated Training Time for your race Class (see Daily/Weekly Schedule).
 Training rises are shown in blue, and training drops are shown in red.

 Trainers often have more trouble training highly skilled horses, so it will take more time with the trainer to see the results of training on your champion thoroughbred than it will with your young unskilled prodigy.
 No matter the skill of the horse, the longer the horse spends training, the more the horse loses interest.
 Short sharp training sessions are more effective (hour for hour) than long drawn out sessions... and there's an upper limit of 12 hours training per week on any individual horse.
+Some training types are also affected by various Specialist Facilities - some for better and some for worse!
+(See Specialist Facilities)

 Following is a quick description of the training types available, and how they affect your horse: